gigo6000/DevtimeBackboneBundle/README.md

 ## Layout / Directory structure

 Create the basic directory structure for your backbone files.
-Remember that you only need to this once!.
+Remember that you only need to do this once!.

 ``` bash
 php app/console backbone:install AcmeDemoBundle